 Prefects play a vital part in the running of Purbrook Park School; assisting and supporting both staff and pupils.
-The school currently has a team of around 60 prefects split between the three different types of role: prefects, house captains and mentors.
-They are led by a team of Coordinating Prefects: Head Boy and Head Girl, two Deputy Head Boys, two Deputy Head Girls and Mrs Ford.
+The school currently has a team of around 50 prefects split between the three different types of role: prefects, house captains and mentors.
+They are led by a team of Coordinating Prefects: Head Boy and Head Girl, Deputy Head Boys, Deputy Head Girls and Mr Wilson.
 Purbrook Park School appoints prefects each year to undertake various roles and responsibilities around the school, both during the school day and at extra-curricular events.
 This is a perfect role for pupils in Year 11 who want to take on extra responsibility, extend their experience and provide themselves with opportunities which will support their applications to college and university and work.

 The application process is clear and formal and Purbrook Park prefects are expected to establish and maintain the highest standards of behaviour and attitude at all times, providing a positive role model for other pupils across the school.

 Overall, the prefect team play a very important role in the life of Purbrook Park School and all put a lot of effort into making the school’s systems run smoothly and helping organise fun events for other pupils.

 - Prefects are to set an example at all times.

 - They are role models to which other school pupils aspire.

 - Therefore they must uphold the highest standards at all times – including uniform, adherence to school rules, effort, attendance, punctuality, attitude, respect, manners, motivation to work etc.

 - Represent the school at important events throughout the year e.g. Open Evening, Transition day, Preferneces Evening, whole school events